hoangduc18/web-scraper/README.md

 # web-scraper
-Using Scrapy framework to scrape data from public source Commit from desktop
+Using Scrapy framework to scrape text data from public source